ComNets-Bremen/SWIMMobility/README.md

 - `usedRNG` - The number of the RNG to use for all SWIM related random numbers (defined in omnetpp.ini).
 - `waitTime` - The duration of the pause time, after a destination is reached (in seconds).
 - `speed` - The velocity of the movement of a node (in meters per second).
+- `recreateLocationsFile` - The locations file is recreated (or the existing file is used) during a simulation  (true or false, default is true).
+When created, it is not removed at the end of the simulation. __IMPORTANT:__ Locations file creation process draws a series of random numbers from the same source used to decide location selections when moving.
+Therefore, the random number series used for moving nodes may differ from simulation to simulation, if this file has to be created in one simulation and not, in another.

 Support